 - Cardiovascular arrest

 - Complications of O2 inhalation: , bronchopulmonary dysplasia, intraventricular hemorrhage

 We list the most important complications.
 The selection is not exhaustive.

-- Most cases that have been diagnosed and promptly treated resolve within 3–5 days of treatment.
+- Most cases that are treated promptly resolve within 3–5 days.

 - Prevent premature birth if possible.
 See .